MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ```

 ### -Copyright
-Adds a copyright to the session configuration file.
+Specifies a copyright the session configuration file.
 The value of this parameter is visible in the session configuration file, but it is not a property of the session configuration object.

 If you omit this parameter, New-PSSessionConfigurationFile generates a copyright statement by using the value of the Author parameter.